sunset3000/omnition-opentelemetry-service/README.md

-# internal-opentelemetry-service
+# Omnition/omnition-opentelemetry-service

-Internal build of OpenTelemetry Service (not a fork)
+Omnition's custom build of OpenTelemetry Service (not a fork).

 ## Local development